 Typically larger Indirect and Induced impacts in a smaller subset region are the result of areas of high production surrounded by more rural regions.
 This creates a situation where we see only a small bump in production between the smaller geography and the larger one, but a significant increase in demand.
 This change can be economy-wide, or it could be related to a specific commodity as a result of regional specialization or clustering.
 In these areas, the supply relative to demand is much higher in the smaller region than in the larger region (i.e., the RPCs for what is regionally available in the smaller region exceeds that of the larger region).
 Therefore, the larger geography sees a much larger increase in demand for the products produced in the smaller geography but does not substantially increase the supply available to meet that demand.
 Wyoming is a classic example of this type of activity because there are few regions of supply and a vast state of demand.

-These same principles can apply in regards to Labor Income and Value Added because the regions of greater production often pay higher wages per worker and may pay higher taxes (or be subject to additional taxes such as city taxes not collected in the rest of the county).
-Since Value Added = Labor Income + Other Property Type Income + Taxes on Production & Imports Net Subsidies, if either or both income and taxes are higher, or if profits are higher in the core region, "upside-down" effects, where the results are higher in the smaller region (county) than in the larger region (state), may be generated.
+These same principles can apply in regards to labor income and value-added because the regions of greater production often pay higher wages per worker and may pay higher taxes or be subject to additional taxes (such as city taxes not collected in other counties in the state).
+Since value-added = labor income + other property income + taxes on production and imports net of subsidies, if labor income and/or taxes and/or profits are higher in the core region, "upside-down" effects, where the results are higher in the smaller region (county) than in the larger region (state), may be generated.

-- Choose the small region where the actual direct impact occurs but lose much of the indirect and induced impact to leakage.
+- choose the small region where the actual direct impact occurs but lose much of the indirect and induced impact to leakage, or

 This is no longer necessary with the ability to use MRIO.
 Now the smaller region can be chosen for the Direct impact while still affording analysts the ability to see the impact on the neighboring regions (and those regions' feedback effects back on the smaller region).
 MRIO also allows for each region to keep its unique identity and for you to be able to see how the impacts in the core sub-region and the larger aggregate region occur.